renatoathaydes/osgi-run/README.md

 Notice that you can include any artifact, such as Maven dependencies, in your bundle environment.

+The default OSGi container is Apache Felix, but you can easily use Equinox and Knopflerfish as well.

-For complete examples, see several examples further below or go straight to the samples in [osgi-run-test](osgi-run-test/).
+For complete examples, continue reading the next sections or go straight to the samples in [osgi-run-test](osgi-run-test/).

 ### IPojo Plugin